Los Angeles Rams vs. San Francisco 49ers NFL Championship Round Odds, Plays and Insights for January 30, 2022

 Over/under insights

-- Los Angeles has combined with its opponents to score more than 46.5 points in 13 of 21 games this season.
+- Los Angeles and its opponents have combined to score more than 46.5 points in 13 of 21 games this season.

 - Sunday's over/under is 5.7 points lower than the two team's combined 52.2 points per game average.

+- These two squads combine to surrender 43.4 points per game, 3.1 fewer than this contest's over/under.

-- The 46.7 PPG average total in 49ers games this season is 0.2 points more than this game's over/under.
+- The 46.5-point total for this game is 0.2 points below the 46.7 points per game average total in 49ers games this season.

 Rams stats and trends

-- Los Angeles has eight wins against the spread in 17 games this season.
+- Los Angeles has played 17 games, with eight wins against the spread.

-- The Rams have been favored by 3.5 points or more 14 times this season and are 6-8 ATS in those matchups.
+- The Rams have an against the spread record of 6-8 in their 14 games when favored by 3.5 points or more so far this season.

-- Los Angeles' games this year have hit the over in 52.9% of its opportunities (nine times in 17 games with a set point total).
+- Los Angeles' games this year have gone over the point total in 52.9% of its opportunities (nine times in 17 games with a set point total).

-- Los Angeles is 7-5 against the spread and 10-2 overall this season when the team notches more than 21.5 points.
+- Los Angeles is 7-5 against the spread and 10-2 overall this season when the team scores more than 21.5 points.

-- When Los Angeles picks up more than 310.0 yards, the team is 8-7 against the spread and 12-3 overall.
+- In games that Los Angeles picks up more than 310.0 yards, the team is 8-7 against the spread and 12-3 overall.

-- This year, the Rams have turned the ball over 23 times, three more than the 49ers' takeaways (20).
+- The Rams have turned the ball over 23 times this season, three more turnovers than the 49ers have forced (20).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Los Angeles' matchup with the 49ers.